Juan Isidro Jimenes

-Juan Isidro Jimenes Pereyra (November 15, 1846 – May 9, 1919) was a Dominican political figure.
+Juan Isidro Jimenes Pereyra (November 15, 1846 – May 9, 1919) was a Dominican Republic political figure.
 He served as the president of the Dominican Republic between 15 November 1899 and 2 May 1902, and again between 5 December 1914 and 7 May 1916.

 Jimenes was one of the main leaders of the Los Bolos, Blue party or Jimenistas, opposed to the Los Coludos or Horacistas, led by Horacio Vásquez.

 He was married to Josefa de los Santos Domínguez.
 Los Santos spoke French and read poetry and spiritual books.

 He is buried in the Catedral de Santa María la Menor.

+Early life

+He was born on November 15, 1846 in Santo Domingo.
+He belonged to a family of the Dominican financial oligarchy; his father was Manuel Jiménes, second president of the Dominican Republic, and Altagracia Pereyra.

+He settled at an early age in Monte Cristi, where he devoted himself to commerce and made a considerable fortune.
+His business house had branches in the main ports of the country and in some European cities.

+Early political career

+He entered politics in 1873, when he went to the mountains to fight against Buenaventura Báez in the Six Years' War.
+Committed to the liberals, his open opposition to the regime of President Ulises Heureaux led him to exile and to undertake an attempt at an armed invasion of the country in 1872.

+He became an expatriate and settled in France, returning to Santo Domingo after the murder of Heureaux in 1899.